Regulatory Issues

 A dedicated pharmaceutical calculations module provides detailed explanations and practical examples to help learners develop proficiency in calculations commonly used in compounding.
 This module serves as a guide to reinforce accuracy, consistency, and confidence in compounding calculations.

 This 11-hour knowledge-based home study is a PTCB-Recognized Education/Training Program, ensuring a quality and standardized learning experience for pharmacy technicians.
-The program is offered in a self-paced, text-based format and does not include a video component, allowing learners to complete the material on their own schedule.
+The program is offered in a self-paced format, allowing learners to complete the material on their own schedule.

-Build a strong foundation in nonsterile compounding and strengthen your skills in compliance, dosage forms, and pharmaceutical calculations—registration is below.
+Build a strong foundation in nonsterile compounding and strengthen your skills in compliance, dosage forms, and pharmaceutical calculations.
+Registration is below.

 What participants said: